focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 As I understand it presently, ergogen doesn't provide that much to help with creating a case.
 I got it to spit out the basic outline of my PCB shape, but the rest of the process from the flatfootfox tutorial seemed daunting given the amount of geometry in my design.
 I also didn't have experience in FreeCAD with the Draft and Part workbenches which seemed to be essential to this workflow.
 But with a bunch of research and experimentation, I hacked something together roughly as below.
 I'm not sure I can even do this again because I tried so many sequences of workbenches and tools.
 But logically, the flow goes:

 - start with the PCB outline from ergogen, imported into FreeCAD Draft workbench as a `.dxf` file
-- Create a 2D offset from that allowing roughly 0.4mm (a bit more might be better) for clearance so the PCB fits inside
+- Create a 2D offset from that allowing roughly 0.4mm for clearance so the PCB fits inside
 - Then do another 2D offset at 2.4mm for wall thickness (4 perimeters with my 0.6mm nozzle installed)
-    - Set this one be fill the offset so you get a face
+    - Set this one be `fill the offset` so you get a face
 - Extrude that up 12mm.
 We now have a wall our PCB will fit beautifully into, but no floor
 - Upgrade the first offset (where the floor should meet the interior wall) to a face and extrude it up 2mm
 - We now have walls and a floor